Aethylred/ansible-role-ofed/README.md

         - include_role: stackhpc.ofed
 ```

-## Using custom settings
+# Custom settings

+## Defining the package repository

+There are two methods of defining the repositories used to install the OFED drivers, setting the `ofed_custom_repos` disables the URL method.

+**NOTE:** If how the repository definition method changes it is recommended to purge the old repo files _before_ running the StackHPC OFED role as this can lead to unpredictable behaviour when installing packages and their dependencies.

+### Defining the repository with a URL

-These settings will install the OFED drivers from a local repository, and target version and the RHEL8.3 release
+These settings will install the OFED drivers from a local repository, and target version and the RHEL8.3 release.
+This expects there to be a `.repo` file at the location to configuer the repository

 ```
     - hosts: servers